RommelTJ/ml_learning/deep_learning_for_coders/lesson3/01_Lesson3.md

 * `item_tfms`: Item Transforms.
 Transforms one image at a time.

 ## Training your model, and using it to clean your data

+You can use `ImageClassifierCleaner` to select, delete, or relabel image for training or validating.

 ## Turning your model into an online application
 ## Deploying to a mobile phone
 ## How to avoid disaster